Is it okay to leave the church?

 The verse that gets quoted at you

 But notice what the verse actually says.
 It does not say "stay in the church you are in."
 It does not say "do not change churches."
 It does not say "tolerate harm."
 It says, in context, that gathering with other Christians matters — that something happens in community that does not happen alone, and that Christians have always needed that.
-Whether the gathering you are currently inside is the one that fulfills that verse is a separate question, and one the verse does not answer for you.
+Whether the specific gathering you are currently inside is the one that fulfills that verse is a separate question, and one the verse does not answer for you.

-Plenty of people in church history have left specific local communities — sometimes urgently, sometimes with great cost — and were honoring Hebrews 10 in the act of leaving, because the community they left was not actually doing what that verse describes.
+Plenty of people in Christian history have left specific local communities — sometimes urgently, sometimes with great cost — and were honoring Hebrews 10 in the act of leaving, because the community they left was not actually doing what that verse describes.

 When leaving is the right call